 What is an ectopic pregnancy?

 Ectopic pregnancy is a common, life-threatening condition that is the leading cause of maternal death in the first trimester of early pregnancy.
-The condition affects 1 in 80 pregnancies in the UK and occurs when an embryo grows outside of the womb.
+The condition affects around 1 in 80 pregnancies in the UK and occurs when an embryo grows outside of the womb.
 The pregnancy can never be saved.
 A variety of treatments are available depending on the presenting symptoms and speed of diagnosis.

 The information and support available is like nothing else out there.
 To be able to speak to someone who knows how you feel is invaluable.- Cara